phauer/kotlin-workshop/README.md

 template.query("SELECT * FROM users;", this::mapToUser)
 // mapToUser has to be a function with the signature:
 // mapToUser(rs: ResultSet, rowNum: Int): User
+// within the method, you can access the cell values with methods like: rs.getString("columnName")

 //query for a single object and supply an argument template.queryForObject("SELECT * FROM users WHERE id = ?;", arrayOf(id), this::mapToUser)